Things to Do after the Prague City Highlights Tour

-This blog covers a question that many of us get once our Prague Discovery Tour is complete: “Now that we have seen the basics, what else is there to do?”
+This blog covers a question that many of us get once our Prague City Highlights Tour is complete: “Now that we have seen the basics, what else is there to do?”
 Since we are in the winter months, my first suggestion is someplace warm!
 I do plan to keep you inside or near enough.
 Most of the more scenic areas and gardens are actually closed during the winter months and, truthfully, who would want to look at dead plants in freezing temperatures?

 Now, I do realize that the first two suggestions on my list are included in our Prague Discovery Tour, yet there is no way the tour can go deep enough into the history of these locations without it lasting for days.
 Our tour is intended as a sampler giving you an idea of the city and things to revisit.